Skip to main content

 //This was auto-generated with the `cli deploy` of our `scripts/0_deploy_faucet.ts`

-const deployments = await Deployments.from('.deployments.devnet.json')
+const deployments = await Deployments.load(configuration, 'devnet')

 //Make sure it match your address group